heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ![Requirements and Content](/assets/images/projects/acme-requirements.jpg){:class="img-large"}

+When dealing with the complexities involved in calculating retirement preparedness, it is important to be as accurate as possible - especially in the early phases.
+I made sure to use real data and content whenever possible.

 ---

 ## Wireframes as Requirements

-Acme was a very visual client and best made decisions regarding requirements through visuals - wires and prototypes.
+Acme was a very visual client and best made decisions regarding requirements by digesting wireframes and prototypes.

 I took the lead on sketching, creating visual concepts and prototypes for both Desktop and Mobile.
-This was a lean project and used our design meetings to catalog a list of business requirements and user requirements.
-Every decision was steeped in real data and actual use-cases.
-When dealing with retirement calculations over 30+ years, it is important to be as accurate as possible.
-(I like to use real data and content whenever possible as it helps the designs be more precise.)
+This was a lean project and we used our weekly design meetings to validate requirements, uncover new features, adjust priorities, and tackle technical feasibility.

+The end result was a concise, organized retirement savings portal that will help more people be prepared for their retirement years.